Spread your good mind to others / 把你的好心传给别人。

 [Speaker 1]

-I think most of the part are simple.
-When we describe a story, they will, the word describe a song or describe like a poetry.
+I think most of the part are similar.
+When we describe a story, they will, the word describe a sound or describe like a poetry.
 And it is hard to translate in English.
 So sometimes it's quite hard to describe.
 I only can use a similar.
 But actually, it is not 100% then in Chinese.
 Yeah.
 Yeah, but it happened because some of words, we cannot translate.

 [Speaker 2]